syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/Dealing-with-SuggestionBox.md

 * Top

-Using the Suggestionbox placement property, you can place the suggestion box at the top or bottom.
+Using the Suggestion box placement property, you can place the suggestion box at the top or bottom.

 ## SuggestionBox placement at bottom